NorskRegnesentral/nao-remote/README.md

 ## Installing behaviors

 The behaviors for the remote are under nao_server/app.
-You can install it using Choreographe.
+You can install it using Choregraphe.
 Alternatively you can use `qipkg` from the qibuild python module.

 ```